 For you to remain reasonably competitive in your industry, your business must run an evergreen strategy that calibrates to the dynamic requirements set by the demand in your industry.

-It's when you start to rise above average that you start to cultivate a change in your business growth.
+It's when you start to rise above average that you begin to cultivate a change in your business growth.

-Knowing the intricate details about your key metrics that determine what you are striving to accomplish, and knowing who your competition is, instantly starts to bring the insights you have been lacking into your marketing strategy to transform your idea of “success” into a reality.
+Knowing the intricate details about your key metrics that determine what you are striving to accomplish and knowing who your competition is instantly starts to bring the insights you have lacked into your marketing strategy to transform your idea of “success” into a reality.